Journaling Practice

 When preparing for a plant-medicine journey, adopting practices like meditation and journaling can help align your mind and body, clear mental clutter, and set the stage for a mindful and productive post-journey integration of your experience.

-These daily morning pages, which aren't meant to be reread at a future time, have become a daily ritual for countless creatives, entrepreneurs, and anyone seeking mental clarity before they start their day.
+These daily morning pages, which are not meant to be reread at a future time, have become a daily ritual for countless creatives, entrepreneurs, and anyone seeking mental clarity before they start their day.

-In this guide, I'll explore everything you need to know about Morning Pages, from how to approach them to the benefits they offer.
-Whether you’re a complete beginner or looking to deepen your practice, this comprehensive guide will set you up for success.
+In this guide, I will explore everything you need to know about Morning Pages, from how to approach them to the benefits they offer.
+Whether you are a complete beginner or looking to deepen your practice, this comprehensive guide will set you up for success.

 What Are Morning Pages?

 Morning Pages are a form of free-writing done first thing in the morning.
-The idea is simple: grab a notebook and pen, and fill three pages with whatever comes to mind—completely unfiltered and judgment-free.
-The goal isn’t to produce polished writing--in fact, many practitioners will literally trash their pages as soon as they're written--but to clear the mental clutter and anxiety we we wake up with to access deeper thoughts.
+The idea is simple: grab a notebook and pen, and fill three pages with whatever comes to mind - completely unfiltered and judgment-free.
+The goal is not to produce polished writing.
+In fact, many practitioners will literally trash their pages as soon as they are written.
+The point is to clear the mental clutter and anxiety we wake up with to access deeper thoughts.

 Watch productivity author Tim Ferris talk about how he uses morning pages to uncover creative ideas.